Connor Bunnaman: Philadelphia Flyers

 Upon concluding his major junior ice hockey career, Bunnaman joined the Flyers' American Hockey League (AHL) affiliate, the Lehigh Valley Phantoms, for the 2018–19 season.
 He recorded his first professional goal on October 28, 2018, in a 3–1 loss against the Hershey Bears.
 After a slow start to the season, Bunnaman was moved to the teams' first line after Phil Varone was recalled by the Flyers and played alongside Greg Carey and Nicolas Aubé-Kubel.
 By December, he had a goal-scoring streak of three games and recorded the game winning goal during a game against the Belleville Senators.
 Bunnaman ended the season with 32 points in 62 games.

 After participating in the Flyers' 2019 training camp, Bunnaman made his NHL debut on October 4, 2019, skating 11:06 minutes and recording two shots on goal.
 He split the 2019-20 season between the Flyers and the Phantoms, but recorded his first career NHL goal on January 13, 2020, against the Boston Bruins.
 He also joined the Flyers for the 2020 playoffs in Toronto.

 Florida Panthers

 On March 19, 2022, Bunnaman was involved in a trade that sent him along with Claude Giroux, German Rubtsov, and a draft pick to the Florida Panthers in exchange for Owen Tippett and some draft picks.

+Abroad

+On July 31, 2023, as a free agent, Bunnaman was signed to his first contract abroad in agreeing to a one-year contract with Finnish Liiga team Kärpät.

+At the conclusion of his contract with Kärpät, Bunnaman remained un-signed as a free agent over the summer before opting to continue his career abroad in signing an initial one-year contract with Czech league club, Mountfield HK of the ELH on October 12, 2024.
+During the 2024–25 season, Bunnaman having established himself within Mountfield's forward group, was signed to a two-year contract extension on January 17, 2025.